pyroll-project/pyroll-wusatowski-spreading/README.md

 # PyRoll Wusatowski Spreading

-Plugin for PyRoll providing the Wusatowski spreading model.
+Plugin for PyRoll providing the Wusatowski spreading model for high and low strains.

 For the docs, see [here](docs/docs.pdf).